ejconlon/minipat/README.md

 Please be aware that this is young software in an "it works for me" state!

+## Editor integration

+There is a Neovim plugin - see the [README](minipat-nvim/README.md) for installation instructions.

 ## Contributions

 Your help is very welcome.
 Some TODOs follow.